Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

-### Collaborative Evolution Index (CEI) Enhancement: Community-Driven Updates and Emotional Intelligence Integration
+### Emotional Intelligence Integration in the Collaborative Evolution Index

 #### Key Highlights
 - We are enhancing our existing emotional engagement measurement system for AI-human interactions.
 This system now includes: